LucasLP/ExecuteJMetal/README.md

 It will execute NSGAII and MOEAD algorithm in benchmark ZDT, and MOEAD will save its data in "test" folder.<br>
 <br>
 <code>$ java -jar JMetal.java --single-run ZDT1 --algorithm MOEAD</code><br>
-It will execute MOEAD in ZDT1 instance<br>
+It will execute MOEAD in ZDT1 instance and print the quality indicator at console.<br>
 <br>
 <code>$ java -jar JMetal.jar --comparative UF --algorithm MOEAD --algorithm MOEADDRA</code><br>
 It will generate latex and R files of statistical comparisons using  existing data files.<br>